BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

-# 6.1: Sending a Transaction with a Multisig
+# 6.1: Enviando una Transacción con una Multifirma

 The first way to vary how you send a basic transaction is to use a multisig.
 This gives you the ability to require that multiple people (or at least multiple private keys) authorize the use of funds.